 Required for Mentors

-To ensure that our students receive the best support, mentors are required to attend four events hosted by SEEDS listed below.
+To ensure that our students receive the best support, mentors are required to attend three events hosted by SEEDS listed below.
 Cost of attendance is covered by SEEDS:

 |Sunday, August 11||3:00-5:00 PM||SEEDS Mentor Orientation Workshop|

 |Monday, August 12||7:00-8:00 AM||SEEDS Breakfast|

 ESA Meetings Code of Conduct

 All Meeting Mentors are expected to be familiar with and adhere to the ESA Meetings Code of Conduct.

 We will ask you to complete a brief evaluation via email.
 If you and your student both wish, we encourage you to continue communication with each other.

 Mentors need to be an upper-level graduate student or a professional in the field and have previously attended at least one ESA Annual Meeting.
 We also ask for the communication detailed above and for attendance at the required SEEDS events.
 Please note that we try to match ESA mentor volunteers with students based on common ecology interests.
 If we are unable to make a match or have more volunteers than student awardees, you may not be selected.
 Signing up does not guarantee that you will be a meeting mentor.

 We think Terry Chapin, past ESA President and SEEDS Meeting Mentor, says it best: